 Non-editorial/paid press registration is available for marketing, public relations, advertising, sales, publishers, book authors, book editors and other non-editorial employees of a media organization who plan to engage in any sales or marketing activities.
 Satellite media tours are strictly prohibited.

 Freelance writers and photographers must submit a letter or email from the news organization they are representing describing what they have been hired to cover.
 Emails must come from the editor's corporate email account.
 Generic email addresses (ie. Gmail, Yahoo, Hotmail etc.) will not be accepted.

-Press registration for bloggers and other online media outlets will be considered on a case-by-case basis by NAHB and NKBA.
+Press registration for bloggers and other online media outlets will be considered on a case-by-case basis by the National Association of Home Builders (NAHB) and National Kitchen and Bath Association (NKBA).
 Bloggers seeking press credentials must demonstrate a history of editorially covering the housing industry and new posts containing the author’s byline.
 The industry-related blog must adhere to a standard of professional responsibility regulating institutional journalism, such as editing, fact-checking and disclosure of conflicts of interest.
-Corporate blogs will not be considered.
+Corporate and/or personal blogs will not be considered.
 Permissions will be granted entirely at NAHB and NKBA’s discretion.

 In-house Publication Employees:

 In-house newsletter writers, book authors, book editors and publishers do not qualify as working press.